MMK-897/edsa-power-tracker/README.md

 - User registration and login
 - Report power status (ON/OFF) in real time
 - View recent outage trends in their community
 - Access transparent power availability data
+- Do payments for edsa units

 ###  Admin / Distributor (Web Dashboard)
-- Login and manage admin accounts
+- Login and manage outages
 - View and filter reports by location or time
 - Analyze reliability data for planning and maintenance

 ---